 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology

-The first step in your journey to becoming a licensed psychologist in Florida is to attain a bachelor’s degree from an accredited university.
-Your bachelor’s degree in psychology does not have to be in the field of psychology; however, you should carefully consider your long-term goals when deciding on a major for your bachelor’s degree program if it is outside the field of psychology.
+The first step to becoming a licensed psychologist in Florida is earning a bachelor’s degree from an accredited university.
+A bachelor’s degree program usually takes four years to complete and requires a minimum of 120 credit hours.
+Your bachelor’s degree does not have to be in the field of psychology; however, you should carefully consider your long-term goals when deciding on a major for your bachelor’s degree program if it is outside the field of psychology.
 If you get your bachelor’s degree in a field outside of psychology, you will likely have to take additional courses before being accepted into a graduate-level psychology program.
-A bachelor’s degree program usually takes between two and four years to complete and requires a minimum of 120 credit hours, including up to 36 psychology-specific hours for a psychology major.

-Though not required, many candidates will pursue a master’s program.
+Though not required, many candidates pursue a master’s program.
 Your master’s degree does not have to be in the field of psychology but should be closely related and relevant to your career plan.
-A stand-alone master’s degree program in psychology will typically take two years of study (30 to 40 credit hours), but others are offered as part of a doctoral program.
+A stand-alone master’s degree program in psychology will typically take two years of study (30 to 40 credit hours).
+Master’s degrees are often offered as part of a doctoral program.

 2. Earn a doctoral degree in psychology.